ember-intl/ember-intl/tests/dummy/app/pods/docs/cookbook/migration-4-0-to-5-0/template.md

 ## **Obsolete**

-The `locales` and `autoPolyfill` configuration options in `config/ember-intl.js` are no longer used and can be safely removed.
+The `locales`, `disablePolyfill`, and `autoPolyfill` configuration options in `config/ember-intl.js` are no longer used and can be safely removed.

 ## **Breaking Changes**